Compliance

 Raising Awareness within the Sharp Group

-To raise awareness among employees in Japan and overseas, Sharp has created and published an in-house guidebook and training materials, which give information on bribery laws and describe real world examples.
-Sharp also conducts annual in-house training related to preventing bribery.
+To raise awareness among Sharp Group employees in Japan and overseas, Sharp has created and published an in-house guidebook and training materials, which give information on anti-corruption and anti-bribery laws and describe real world examples.
+Sharp also conducts annual in-house training related to preventing bribery and other corrupt actions.

-Sharp’s intranet for affiliates in Japan and its global intranet for overseas affiliates periodically feature articles on bribery in Japanese, English, and Chinese.
-These articles present bribery-related cases and analyze and explain related issues.
+Sharp’s intranet for affiliates in Japan and its global intranet for overseas affiliates periodically feature articles on bribery and corruption in Japanese, English, and Chinese.
+These articles present bribery- and corruption-related cases and analyze and explain related issues.
 The aim is to deepen understanding and raise awareness of bribery among employees of affiliates in Japan and overseas.

 Dealing Properly with Donations